PRTTMPRPHT/ratiod/README.md

 ## Settings

-There are some settings you can use to tweak the extension's behavior.
+There are some settings you can use to tweak the extension's behavior by heading into the extension options.

 ### Calculation Mode